-Fresh cut means fresh cut.
 When you get the Christmas tree home, cut off the bottom two inches of trunk.
 This will create a fresh, raw cut for the tree to soak in water.
 If you don't do this, the trunk may not be able to drink in the water in the Christmas tree stand.

-The Association warns that even flame retardant or flame resistant artificial trees can eventually succumb to a fire as their resistance wears off when completely consumed in flames.
-By following the instructions on Christmas tree light packaging, owners can determine how many light strings they can safely connect.
+Even though real trees seem to pose the most threats in the home, artificial trees are equally as vulnerable to Christmas tree light risks.
+It's easy for any tree, real or artificial, to catch fire when decorators overload electrical sockets with Christmas tree lights.
+Even flame retardant or flame resistant artificial trees can eventually succumb to a fire as their resistance wears off when completely consumed in flames.
+By following the instructions on Christmas tree light packaging, you can determine how many light strings you can safely connect.

 The longer it sits after the holidays, the drier it gets and the bigger fire hazard it becomes.